 - Bury the cremains on family land or a family plot

-If you need more information on any of these ways to save money on cremation services or would like to learn more about Clarksville, TN cremations, Sykes Funeral Home & Crematory is here to help.
+If you need more information on any of these ways to save money on cremation services or know what to do after cremation service, Sykes Funeral Home & Crematory is here to help.
 We offer a wide range of services with an even wider range of price points.
 We are here to help you in your time of loss, no matter what your budget.
 Call us today to learn more about what we can do for you.